braedynl/CSE231-020-SS20/FAQ.md

 **2. Have you had students in your section recieve academic dishonesty reports?**

 Oh yes, many.
-It saddens me when it happens -- it feels like a failure on my part, which is why I stress doing your own work so much.
+It saddens me when it happens — it feels like a failure on my part, which is why I stress doing your own work so much.
 I tend to have students that are very open with me, and so I'm aware of almost everyone in my past sections who has received one.
-I wish I could've stopped them.
+I wish I could've stopped them, but it's always too late 🤷

 **3. What should I do if I receive an academic dishonesty report?**

 You can either take the punishment or appeal.
 Convictions are usually made with strong evidence, however.
 I frankly don't know much about the ADR process, so I would visit the Office of the University Ombudsperson [website](https://ombud.msu.edu).

-**4. If you guys are constantly checking for similarities between hundreds of project files, isn't there bound to be at least two students who have similar code that have never spoken to each other?**

-It can, and has happened -- so yes, but it is exceedingly rare.
-Less-experienced programmers are actually _less likely_ to have similar code to other people because their solutions tend to involve odd uses of the language or strange work-arounds to problems, for which there could be millions of methodologies.

-Experienced programmers are _more likely_ to have similar code to other people because they know the most efficient way of tackling a problem, which tends to be a very limited amount of methodologies.

-It is easy for us to tell when a student plagiarizes in this course, however, since less-experienced programmers usually can't think of other/equivalent ways of programming an algorithm after seeing an already-implemented version.

 ## Miscellaneous/Personal